eProsima/Fast-DDS-monitor/docs/rst/user_manual/select_entity.rst

 and this entity will be set as *Selected Entity* for the whole application from now on.
 Selecting an entity has the following effects in the application view:

+- The entity clicked will remain marked with blue background while no other entity is clicked or the Selected Entity is restore.
 - In the :ref:`info_panel_layout`, the information related to this entity is displayed, such as *QoS* or specific entity settings.
 - In the :ref:`statistics_panel_layout`, a general summary of the data stored for this entity is listed.